-We use Requests for Ideas (RFIs) to solicit great ideas for a specific strategic effort.
+We use Requests for Proposals (RFPs) to solicit great ideas for a specific strategic effort.
 Those requests enable us to focus our funding on critical topics and cultivate partnerships with a variety of organizations.
-Each RFI has specific guidance about topics, timelines, and other funding considerations.
-We currently have three active RFIs, and all are accepting ideas until July 16, 2021.
-The links below provide detailed guidance about each RFI.
+Each RFP has specific guidance about topics, timelines, and other funding considerations.
+We currently have four RFPs for nonprofit and public sector partners.

 Your fiscal sponsor should submit the idea, and clearly indicate in the executive summary that they are acting as a fiscal sponsor and that you are the agency leading the work.

-No. You should only submit one application to the Foundation, and include a description of the full array of activities, outputs, and outcomes which Foundation funding would be used to support.
+No. You should only submit one general application to the Foundation and include a description of the full array of activities, outputs, and outcomes which Foundation funding would be used to support.

 No. Do not submit multiple applications to a single Foundation funding program.
 Instead, collate all the projects for which your organization would like to receive funding into a single proposal.

 The exception to this guidance is large regional research, university, and healthcare institutions.
 The Foundation will accept multiple applications in a year from large regional research, university, and healthcare institutions.
-If you are submitting an application as part of a large regional research, university, or healthcare institution, you must coordinate with your respective development office before submitting any applications to the Foundation.
+If you are submitting an application as part of a large regional research, university, or healthcare institution, you should coordinate with your institution’s development office before submitting an application to the Foundation.